 Don’t go it alone: Find the right tools and expertise

 Transitioning to a modern data architecture to enable advanced analytics and data science is a complicated process.
-That’s why we provide the Zaloni Data Lake in a Box solution for our customers, which leverages our data lake management software platforms and tools, our knowledge about the quickly evolving big data ecosystem, and the specialized technical skills we bring to the project.
+That’s why we provide the Zaloni turnkey data lake solution for our customers, which leverages our data lake management software platforms and tools, our knowledge about the quickly evolving big data ecosystem, and the specialized technical skills we bring to the project.